Present a Pitch in the Social Impact Labs

 Conference Registration is Required

-The 250-word abstract must be formatted to include problem, solution, innovation, based in evidence, expected impact, management and financing, stage of idea, and your "ask".
+Format: The abstract must be formatted to include problem, solution, innovation, based in evidence, expected impact, management and financing, stage of idea, and your "ask".
 Please include the headers (i.e. problem, solution, innovation, based in evidence, expected impact, management and financing, stage of idea, your "ask").
 The headers do not count towards the word count.

 - Problem: Describe the problem that you are trying to solve.

 - Solution: What is your proposed innovative solution?
 Why is it important?
 How will it be implemented in the field?